bit-team/doc/mainwindow.rst

     Open :doc:`/settings`.

 |shutdown| Shutdown System after Snapshot has finished
-    Shutdown the computer and switch power off after a snapshot has finished.
+    Shutdown the computer and poweroff after a snapshot has finished.
     The main window must stay open for this.
 If shutdown is not supported on the system this button will be grayed out.